GAsplund/gasplund.github.io/README.md

-﻿# gasplund.github.io
+﻿# GAsplund's Website

 This is my own site yo.
+(Work in progress)